ibm-cloud-docs/hs-crypto/grep11-api-ref.md

   <p>If initializing an HMAC operation, session restrictions of the <code>Verify</code> object are inherited from the HMAC key.
 Since SPKIs are not tied to sessions, public-key Verify states are session-free.</p>
   <p>The <code>key</code>,<code>klen</code> blob must be mapped from the PKCS #11 <code>hKey</code> parameter.</p>
   <p>**Note**: <code>SignInit</code> and <code>VerifyInit</code> are internally the
-  same for HMAC and other symmetric/MAC mechanisms, other than enforcing different restrictions different restrictions (sign and verify, respectively).</p>
+  same for HMAC and other symmetric/MAC mechanisms.</p>
 </td>
   </tr>
   <tr>